Grilled Chicken Wings With Crispy Skin

 For a gas grill – Turn one burner on medium-high heat until the internal temperature reaches 400 degrees Fahrenheit.
 Follow the same steps grilling indirect.

 30 minutes.
-When we typically cook chicken, we grill until the internal temperature is between 160 to 165 degrees Fahrenheit (F).
-But with chicken wings the actual temperature range will be closer to 170 – 180 degrees F. The wings can take the higher heat without drying out.
+When we typically cook chicken, we grill until the chicken’s internal temperature is between 160 to 165 degrees Fahrenheit (F).
+But with chicken WINGS the actual temperature range will be closer to 170 – 180 degrees F. The wings can take the higher heat without drying out.